Inflectra/rapise-documentation/docs/Libraries/WebElementWrapper.md

 <a name="FindElementById"></a>
 #### FindElementById

-Finds the first element in the page that matches the ID supplied.
+Finds the first descendant element that matches the ID supplied.

 ```javascript
 WebDriver.FindElementByTagName('section').FindElementById('h3')